BitmasterXor/Delphi_SSH_Reverse_Tunnel_SocksV5_Proxy/README.md

 **Note:** This tool is intended for educational purposes and legitimate network administration.
 Use responsibly and in accordance with applicable laws and regulations.

 ## 🔒 Technical Implementation
-- 💻 SecureBridge SSH components
+- 💻 SecureBridge SSH components for secure communication
 - 🔑 RSA 2048-bit key generation
 - 📝 Indy SOCKS5 server integration
 - 🛡️ Automatic connection recovery